How to Use the Self Assessment Tax Calculator UK

 Payments on Account

-If your tax bill (excluding Class 2 NI) is over £1,000, HMRC expects you to make Payments on Account towards the next year.
+If your tax bill is over ยฃ1,000, HMRC expects you to make Payments on Account towards the next year.
 Each payment is 50% of your previous year's tax bill (minus certain deductions).
 The first POA is due by 31 January (alongside the balancing payment for the previous year), and the second by 31 July.

 Real-Life Examples